teamhanko/passkeys-react-express/README.md

 This repository demonstrates how to add passkey login functionality to your React and Express app using the Hanko Passkey API.
 Passkey authentication is a secure and user-friendly alternative to traditional password-based authentication, providing a seamless login experience for users.

+For a detailed tutorial on implementing passkey login in your React and Express app, refer to our blog post: [How to add a passkey login to your React app](https://www.hanko.io/blog/passkeys-react)

 ![Passkey demo](/passkey.gif)

 ## Prerequisites